 - Check for bad ("rotten egg") smell from the water in the prefilter assembly.
 Replace the element and clean the housing, as required.
-Also check for foul water in any in-line coarse strainer. - Any valves in the seawater intake reject brine and product freshwater lines should be open. - ☑ The prefilter 3-way valve should be in the position to intake seawater. - Assure that the product freshwater output is routed to a drain for testing/discarding. - ☑ Make sure the cleaning valve lever on the pump is in the "down," or "run," position. - ☑ Check battery or power supply voltage.
-Operating your watermaker below about 11 VDC is hard on the electric motor and dramatically reduces the output of product freshwater. - ☑ Observe the seawater around your vessel.
+Also check for foul water in any in-line coarse strainer. - Any valves in the seawater intake, reject brine and product freshwater lines should be open. - ☑ The prefilter 3-way valve should be in the position to intake seawater. - Assure that the product freshwater output is routed to a drain for testing/discarding.

+- Make sure the clean/run valve lever on the pump is in the "run" position (See Figure 5). - Check battery or power supply voltage.
+Operating your watermaker below about 11 VDC is hard on the electric motor and dramatically reduces the output of product freshwater. - Observe the seawater around your vessel.
 Is it clean enough to use for your seawater intake?
-There are several things to avoid feeding to your watermaker: - petroleum products, such as oil, fuel, thinners, paints, paint removers, etc. - chlorine-treated water; e.g., most "dock" water - silty water water contaminated by fine, hard, suspended particulates - putrid water, "red tides", or any seawater that smells or looks contaminated
+There are several things to avoid feeding to your watermaker:

+- petroleum products, such as oil, fuel, thinners, paints, paint removers, etc. - chlorine-treated water (for example, most "dockside" water) - silty water-water contaminated by fine, hard, suspended particulates - putrid water, "red tides", or any seawater that smells or looks contaminated